 How to document an Incomplete

-If your professor allows you to have an incomplete ("I") this term, please follow the procedure below in addition to marking an "I" on the Registrar’s grade form.
+If your professor allows you to have an incomplete ("I") this term, please follow the procedure below.
 This procedure must be followed for each "I" assigned.

 - Obtain a "Seaver Course Completion Agreement," which is available at OneStop or the Academic Advising Center on the 2nd floor of TAC.